selinaes/React-WebApp/README.md

 ## Wish List of New Features
 1. Customize alert dialog to be include a more specific warning with information on the user / event being deleted.
 Replace basic javascript alerts with MUI alert dialogs.
 2. Give each new user a different color and use that color to represent them whenever their username is referred to.
 3. Update Nav Bar depending on the current user and their Join'em access priviledges.
+Make the NavBar hanging on top of the screen all the time.
-4. Modularize every aspect of the app into components, rather than having massive files with every aspect.
+4. Modularize every aspect of the app into components (ex.EditGlobalVariables, FileUploadDownload), rather than having massive files with every aspect.
-5. Remove the chip of a user/coinem pair from Event if one decreases coinem to 0, rather than just disable the - button.
+5. Remove the chip of a user/coinem pair from Event if one decreases coinem to 0, rather than just disable the "-" button.
+6. Improve the UI for each member's event:coinem pairs, as well as the display of coinem spent/left and events planned/left.
+7. Use Dialogue window to display warnings that global variables cannot be lowered, rather than the current alert.